 A positive bedtime routine: what is it and how can it help?

-A good bedtime routine helps soothe and calm your child so she’s ready for sleep.
+A good bedtime routine helps soothe and calm your child so your child is ready for sleep.
 It also helps your child develop good sleep habits now and for the future.

-Without a good bedtime routine, it can be hard for a baby to settle to sleep.
+Without a good bedtime routine, it can be hard for babies and young children to settle to sleep.

 What a positive bedtime routine looks like